 I went in for a Swedish massage.
 When I came after an hour both the girls asked me about my experience.
 I have to admit it was a good idea in the end and I found it quite relaxing.
 I cannot remember in ages when was it last time that I was awake and kept still for an hour!
 So finally after 12.00 midnight I got to crash.

-Even after the late night sleep, I got up at 6:40 am which is very early morning by my standards.
-I went for a quite walk and took some pictures of the scenery around.
+Even after the late-night sleep, I got up at 6:40 am which is very early morning by my standards.
+I went for a quiet walk and took some pictures of the scenery around.
 There were a lot of birds too but I could capture only a Red Whiskered Bulbul.